aplteam/Cider/docs/Cider-User-Guide.md

 Defaults to "packages".

-Defines the folder(s) with installed Tatin packages required by the project.
+Defines the folder(s) with installed Tatin packages required by the project as well as resulting package or application.
 Must be relative to the folder where the project lives.

 Accepts also something like this: